tgstation/tgstation-server/README.md

 1. `dm initialize --wait`
 1. `dm compile --wait`
 1. `dd start`

+## Updating

+The process to update the server while DD is running is a functioning work in progress.
+Eventually you'll just be able to run the installer without worry but until then there is an extra step you must take

+1. Run `service-update --verify` from the command line.
+This will stop the service without killing DD
+1. Run the installer.
+The service will restart and reattach to it's old DD process

 ### Folders and Files (None of these should be touched):
 * `Game/<A/B>/`